 I want to contribute to a world that works for all beings.
 I believe that lasting social change can only happen once we see ourselves as part of a living system.
 That’s why I work with people who are exchanging the status quo (busyness, singleminded profit, domination) for healthier ways of living, working and being—like mindfulness, compassion and sustainability.
-I believe in the power of storytelling to facilitate personal, spiritual and cultural transformation.
+I believe in the power of storytelling to facilitate business, cultural and spiritual transformation.
 And I’m here to show you how—or to do it for you, if that’s your preference.

 Over the past 25 years, I’ve built a storytelling toolkit that includes techniques from literary nonfiction, journalism, theatre, long and short fiction, screenwriting for television and film, and digital media.
 I’ve written for organizations from MTV Networks to NASA, and I’ve worked with manuscripts on topics from Buddhist psychiatry to the role of human networks in enterprise agility.
 I can help you shape your story in a way that engages your readers’ hearts and minds and inspires them to action (or non-action, if that’s the vision).
 My approach is equal parts story and strategy, magic and logic.
 My specialty is translating complex information (like research data) into clear, compelling narrative, though I’m also passionate about the simple power of mindfulness and meditation.

 Read on to discover how I can help you communicate in a way that will resonate in ripples around the globe…and thanks for visiting!